MTG2000/react-effect-typewriter/README.md

 The Container component can take the following props:

 - `typingSpeed`?: (Optional) This speed will be overwriten by the typingSpeed prop in child Paragraph components.
+- `startAnimation`?: (Optional) If true, will start children animations on mount, otherwise will wait for the prop value to become true. (default: `true`)
 - `delayBetweenElements`?: (Optional) The delay between the start of the animation of each child element.
-Defined in milliseconds.
+Defined in milliseconds. (default: `0`)

 ### How the effect is created